Crestview Mutual Water Company

 Why does Crestview need to build Well #7?

 Crestview currently lacks water capacity to meet peak demands at its Well #6.
-Well #4, drilled in 1985, which has historically produced approximately 60% of our local water supply, has decreased approximately 80% due to decreasing groundwater levels.
+Water quality from Well #5 is too poor for use except in the most critical emergencies.
+Well #4, drilled in 1985, which has historically produced approximately 60% of our local water supply, has decreased to approximately 20% due to decreasing groundwater levels.
 Experts believe Well #4 will go “dry” this summer.

 Anticipating the need for a new safe, secure, dependable, affordable and lifesaving water source, Crestview began planning for Well #7 in 2015.
 This was done to ensure shareholders could count on an adequate water supply to meet demands, as well as provide critical fire support, prevention and suppression in the event of devastating fires which were experienced with the Thomas and Woolsey fires.
 The addition of Well #7 will provide Crestview shareholders with a dependable supply of water which will sustain shareholders in drought years and during heavy use seasons.